esilver0/CATT/sslstrip-experiment.md

 ![](https://raw.githubusercontent.com/esilver0/CATT/SSLv3/acl_HTTPS_top.png)

-In the following example, we connect to http://acl.edu again.
-This time we have already established a secure connection and there is an SSLstrip attack.
-Notice that in this case, even with an SSLstrip attack, we will connect to the HTTPS version of the site
+Now that we have already established a secure connection, we can reconnect to http://acl.edu again during an SSLstrip attack.
+Notice that in this case, even with an SSLstrip attack, we will still connect to the HTTPS version of the site.

 ![](https://raw.githubusercontent.com/esilver0/CATT/SSLv3/acl_HTTPS_top.png)